microsoft/WhatTheHack/999-SQLModernization/Coach/Solutions/Solution01.md

 ## Introduction

 This challenge focuses on two main components of any cloud transition: assessment and migration.
-Assessment involves evaluating the source system for compatability as well as performance considerations.
-Compatability can be largely done via tools: it is effectively 90% tooling and 10% skill/experience.
+Assessment involves evaluating the source system for compatibility as well as performance considerations.
+Compatibility can be largely done via tools: it is effectively 90% tooling and 10% skill/experience.
 Performance considerations are more difficult, closer to 25% tooling and 75% skill.
 While tools can capture performance counters and overall statistics, balancing that information while meeting customer requirements is challenging: are SQL elastic pools an option and/or do they offer any benefit?
-Is a premium/business crticial required?
+Is a Premium/Business Critical required?
 What licensing model works best?

 ## Overall Tips

-Some resources, such as Azure SQL Managed Instance, can take some time deploy -- potentially several hours.
+Some resources, such as Azure SQL Managed Instance, can take some time deploy -- generally around 3.5 hours.
 Depending on the skill level of the group and discussions taking place, nudge them to create resources earlier than later to minimize wait time during provisioning.

 ## AdventureWorks Migration